seanhelvey/what-the-elm/IntroToElm.md

 ---

-# Sum Types or "Union Types" in Elm
+# Sum Types or "Custom Types" in Elm
 * Logical OR
 * type Salsa = Red | Green
 * Q: How many possible values for salsa?